Water Damage Emergency Tips

 What you can do until help arrives

 That’s it!
 The one thing you were not expecting to happen, happened.
 Your waterproofing was tested by some storm, or old pipes sprung a leak, or a once trusted appliance is now not so trustworthy.
-The water is there and it’s growing, it’s in the baseboards, it’s seeping up the drywall and you now have a proper water damage event.
+The water is there and it’s growing.
+It’s in the baseboards, it’s seeping up the drywall and you now have a water damage event.
 What’s next?

 Don’t panic!
 Water damage events happen daily to regular folks all over the country.
 You’re not alone, there are other people dealing with this very problem right now.

 Trust a professional.
 Dealing with water damage requires skill, delicacy and experience.
 Our team is trained, available and ready.
 So trust a pro, but not just any pro, SERVPRO professionals.